gibson042/syrup/draft-specification.md

 ### Sets

+Sets are unordered collections of unique values that can be easily tested to see if they include any particular value.

-The record begins with a `#`, then followed by each item in the set without any separator between the items, and then finally ending with a `$`.
+The serialization of a set begins with a `#`, followed by the serialization of each successive item as ordered by sorting, and finally ends with a `$`.

-Sets are considered to be unordered data structures, containing unique values.
-Like dictionaries, they need to be sorted to ensure the same set produces the same sequence of octets.
-This is done by first serializing to Syrup each value in the set and then sorting it on its serialized value.
-Refer to the [sorting algorithm section](#sorting-algorithm) for comparing two values.
+Like dictionaries, the items of sets must be sorted by their serialization to ensure canonical results.
+Refer to the [Sorting Algorithm section](#sorting-algorithm) for details.

 #### Example